Key facts

 Course overview

-This degree may be undertaken in the Deakin Business School or Deakin Law School.
-Expert members of the academic staff will be appointed as your principal and associate supervisors.
-As well as your written thesis, you’ll be required to complete several coursework units and meet certain attendance requirements.
+This degree may be undertaken in the Deakin Business School or Deakin Law School and expert members of the academic staff will be appointed as your principal and associate supervisors.
+As well as your written thesis, you will be required to complete several coursework units and meet certain attendance requirements.

-Deakin currently has around 1,600 higher degree by research (HDR) candidates – passionate individuals making the most of our innovative facilities, partnerships, strategic research centres and world-class reputation.
+Deakin currently has around 1,600 higher degrees by research (HDR) candidates – passionate individuals making the most of our innovative facilities, partnerships, strategic research centres and world-class reputation.

 Read MoreCourse information